Josef Aschbacher: Director General of ESA

 In November 2022, political representatives of ESA's member states, associate states and cooperating states met in Paris and endorsed Aschbacher's proposal to strengthen Europe's space ambitions.
 Simultaneously, Aschbacher announced the 2022 ESA astronaut group.

-Aschbacher acknowledged ESA's failure for a European autonomous access to space in January 2023, following the retirement of the heavy-lift Ariane 5, the failure of the mid-sized Vega-C rocket on its second flight and delays to the introduction of Ariane 6.
+Aschbacher acknowledged ESA's failure for a European autonomous access to space in January 2023, following the retirement of the heavy-lift Ariane 5, the failure of the mid-sized Vega C rocket on its second flight and delays to the introduction of Ariane 6.
 He oversaw the temporary use of SpaceX launchers for European spacecraft and astronauts, while arguing that ESA needs to procure European commercial launch services, as its counterpart NASA has done with SpaceX.

 To create a European system for secure connectivity, in September 2023 Aschbacher signed an agreement between ESA and the European Commission to develop a constellation of satellites – supported by information-relaying infrastructure on the ground – called IRIS² that will be used by European governments and businesses to keep information secure and confidential.

 In November 2023, political representatives of ESA's member states, associate states and cooperating states met at a Space Summit in Seville.
 They endorsed Aschbacher's proposal to harness space for a greener future, take decisive steps in exploration, and ensure autonomous access to space while preparing a paradigm shift towards a more competitive next generation of launchers.

+Also in 2023, Aschbacher mandate as Director General was extended for a further period of four years from 1 March 2025 to 2029.

-Aschbacher has subsequently tried to secure Ariane 6 and Vega-C by subsidizing a fixed number of launches each year.
+Aschbacher has subsequently tried to secure Ariane 6 and Vega C by subsidizing a fixed number of launches each year.
 He called for a competition revolutionizing the future procurement of Europe's next generation of launchers with the aim of spurring competition and innovation.
 Aschbacher further announced a competition between companies based in Europe to develop a space cargo return service that will deliver supplies to the International Space Station by 2028 and return cargo to Earth.
 The service vehicle could evolve to a crew vehicle and eventually serve other destinations.

 At the Space Summit, Aschbacher invited public organisations and commercial space companies to register their intention to sign a Zero Debris Charter with the aim of keeping space sustainable and free from space debris.

 Aschbacher also strengthened relations between ESA and the EU by forming an agreement to work together on climate change with the European Commission's Directorate-General for Climate Action.